 Getting blood drawn is an experience that few people enjoy, and yet it is a necessity for a lot of people, especially those that are chronically ill or elderly.
 Yet doctors may order blood tests during a routine physical, or to make sure our seemingly mild symptoms aren’t something more serious.
 However, the poke is always uncomfortable, and many have a fear of needles, which makes the experience particularly unpleasant, especially when it is not immediately obvious why your nurse or phlebotomist is doing what he or she is doing.
 So I decided to write a pair of articles answering some of the most common questions I get as a phlebotomist.
-For this installment, I will focus on the mechanics of the blood draw, and will follow up with a future article detailing and demystifying the individual blood tests themselves.
+For this instalment, I will focus on the mechanics of the blood draw and will follow up with a future article detailing and demystifying the individual blood tests themselves.

 What is the tourniquet for?

 If you’ve ever had your blood drawn or had an intravenous (IV) catheter put in, you’ve had a tourniquet tied around your arm.
 Tourniquets are usually a long, elastic band of some kind, though they can take many forms.
 The tourniquet is used to help your nurse or phlebotomist find your veins.
 While they don’t cut off circulation completely, they do slow down the return of blood to the heart through the venous system.
 Blood pools in the veins below the tourniquet, causing them to “stick up” better.
 I have even used two tourniquets to help find veins on especially hard to draw patients.
 Note: these are not like the heavy-duty tourniquets used in emergency situations to stop blood loss.
 Those aim to seriously slow down blood flow to the area.

 Why do I have to make a fist?